DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-04-designopt-gradient.md

 If one considers gradient descent as a proportional controller, then the Momentum method is similar to a discrete-time integral controller: It is good at correcting persistent error, and thus has better performance at addressing ill-conditioned problems than gradient descent.
+See this [paper](https://www4.comp.polyu.edu.hk/~cslzhang/paper/CVPR18_PID.pdf) on the connection between PID and momentum.

 #### Nestrov Accelerated Gradient